Updated: Jul 23

 In Indonesia, the Government publicly announced its support for EFTs in August 2019.
 The system promotes forest protection while compensating districts for revenue they would otherwise be able to claim had the forest been converted for industrial activities (otherwise known as PBB).
 Since then, EFTs have further been adapted into the TAPE (Provincial Ecological Fiscal Transfer) - financial transfers from the provincial to district level - as well as TAKE (District Ecological Fiscal Transfer) - financial transfers from district to village level projects in North Kalimantan and Jayapura.

-The formula used for TAPE is calculated through two parts: basic allocation and further incentives.
+The formula used for TAPE is calculated through two parts: basic allocation and further incentives (Alam Surya Putra et al, (2019), Policy Paper: Introducing EFT in Indonesia: TAPE, TAKE and TANE).
 Basic allocation of funds for TAPE are given based on the amount of total forest cover in the chosen district in comparison to the total forest cover of the whole province.
 The total amount of funding is split proportionally between districts based on the amount of forest cover.
 Further incentives are also given under TAPE based on forest cover change (considered yearly).
 However, incentives are only given if the amount of forest cover increases.
 If the amount decreases, the district loses all TAPE funding.

 In Indonesia, intergovernmental fiscal transfers flow from the national budget to regions through the provision of grants like DAU (General Purpose Fund), DAK (Specific Purpose Fund), DBH (Revenue-Sharing Fund), DID (Regional Incentive Fund) and DD (Village Fund).